Code-Institute-Submissions/idamariasofie-verde-juice-bar/README.md

 <img src="assets/images/verde.png" alt="verdejuicebar">

-I have created an order system for the fictional juice bar called Verde Juice Bar.
-The main purpose of this program is to facilitate the process of taking orders by introducing a system that automatically populates a google spreadsheet with data about each order for better monitoring.
-Verde Juice Bar's order system was created entirely with Python and can be used through the terminal implemented with the Code Institute Python Template.
+I have created an ordering system for a fictitious Juice Bar, named Verde Juice Bar.
+The idea of ​​the system is to make it easier for both customers and the company, by giving them an extra sales channel to receive and handle orders.
+Verde Juice Bar's order system was created entirely with Python, and can be used through the terminal implemented with the Code Institute Python Template.

 [Link to the program](https://verde-juice-bar-34673e70c54d.herokuapp.com/)